-Year 2022 Outcomes Budget % Humanitarian % Stabilisation Outcome 1: Strengthen national, regional and local p goods and services (water and sanitation). public institutions' capacities to deliver im proved public policies, Output 1.1: Develop institutional governance to adopt key water strategies.
+Year 2022 Outcomes Budget % Humanitarian % Stabilisation Outcome 1: Strengthen national, regional and local public institutions' capacities to deliver improved public policies, goods and services (water and sanitation).
+Output 1.1: Develop institutional governance to adopt key water strategies.
 10,000,000 10% 90% Output 1.2: supporting water institutions operations and building their capacity.
-30,000,000 10% 90% Outcome 2: More vulnerable people in Lebanon are unwhilst reducing health and environmental risks and iter that is safely treated.
+30,000,000 10% 90% Outcome 2: More vulnerable people in Lebanon are u whilst reducing health and environmental risks and in ter that is safely treated.
 Output 2.1: The most vulnerable in hosting and displaced communities have access to sufficient quantity of quality, reliable and equitable water and wastewater services 195,000,000 55% 45% Output 2.2- Displaced and host communities adopt sustainable and responsible social and WA SH behavior.
 12,000,000 60% 40%